missionpinball/mpf-docs/docs/hardware/opp/cobrapin/index.md

 connected to anything.

 The connectors for the switches on the board are KF2510 style connectors.
+For example Molex KK254 series available for AWG 30-22.
 Each connector also includes a logic ground pin.
 Use this for the direct input return.
 If you measure the voltage between GND and a switch (in below picture 0-0-16) you should measure 3.3V.